kimaina/openmrs-etl/kafka.md

     ```

     - same command as producer (broker-list is same as bootstrap-sever)

+        ```scala
+           val kafkaProps = new Properties()
+            var streams:Map[String, KafkaStream[String,String]] = Map.empty

+            kafkaProps.put("zookeeper.connect", zooKeeper)
+            kafkaProps.put("group.id",groupId)
+            kafkaProps.put("auto.commit.interval.ms","1000")
+            kafkaProps.put("auto.offset.reset","smallest");
+            kafkaProps.put("key.deserializer","org.apache.kafka.common.serialization.StringDeserializer");
+            kafkaProps.put("value.deserializer","org.apache.kafka.common.serialization.StringDeserializer");
+        ```

+    - **consumer group**
+        - enables reading of messages in parallel by a single application
+        - why do we even need it ?
+            - allows you to parallel process a topic
+            - automatically manages partition assignment
+            - detects entry/exit/failure of a consumer and perform partition rebalancing
+        - no complexity at producer side
+        - in this settings consumer do not share partition inorder to avoid duplicate reads
+        - so you need to have a higher number of partitions than consumers for this to
+            work efficiently
+        - Rebalancing
+            - what happens one one of the consumers excits the group or comes back to the group?
+                - group coordinator - one of he brokers is elected as a group coordinator
+                    - manages the list of group members
+                    - initiates a rebalance activity

+                - group leader
+                    - executes the rebalance activity
+                    - sends new partition assignment to coordinator
+            - during rebalancing none of the consumers are allowed to read

+*  **kafka Offsets**
+Types:
+    - current offset
+        - kafka uses an integer index to mainatain the current position of a consumer
+        - so consumer doesn't get record twise
+    - committed offset
+        - offset position that is already processed by a consumer
+        - critical in rebalancing
+Auto commit
+    - enabale.auto.commit - default is true
+    - auto.commit.interval.ms -  default is 5ms
+        - lower value yields repetition of processing

+Manual commit
+- enabale.auto.commit - set it to False
+- auto.commit.interval.ms -  default is 5ms

+Two process of manual commit
+ - commit sync - blocking
+ - commit async - will not retry for obvious reasons
+ - You need to take care when using this method since waiting long before polling will
+    make the broker think the consumer is dead hence triggering rebalancing
+    - there is a workaround
+        - onPartitionsRevoked listener - triggered just before broker takes away your partitions
+            - this is where you commit your current offset
+        - onPartitionsAssigned - triggered just after rebalancing completes
+            -

 #### Step 3: Configure for fault tolerance
 ![alt text](pics/fault%20tolerance.PNG)